MerelyServices/Merely-Framework/README.md

 # merelybot
 ![Python build status](https://github.com/yiays/merely/workflows/merelybot/badge.svg?branch=master)

-**merely is a framework for discord bots buit atop of discord.py**, merely is incredibly modular, multilingual, and supports live-reloading of extensions, translations, and config files! get started with the code on this repo, which provides a nice template config file and some example extensions that I use to make merely a useful bot on my own [discord server](https://discord.gg/wfKx24kDUR).
+**merely is a framework for discord bots buit atop of nextcord**, merely is incredibly modular, multilingual, and supports live-reloading of extensions, translations, and config files! get started with the code on this repo, which provides a nice template config file and some example extensions that I use to make merely a useful bot on my own [discord server](https://discord.gg/wfKx24kDUR).

 > *the web extension provides an API powering this website;*
 > [visit the webUI >](https://merely.yiays.com/)